 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how alprostadil works.
-Tell your doctor if you are taking a blood thinner, such as heparin or warfarin.
+- Some foods and medicines can affect how alprostadil works.
+Tell your doctor if you are using a blood thinner (including heparin or warfarin).

 Warnings While Using This Medicine

-- Tell your doctor if you have a kidney problem or a history of blood clotting problems, or if your partner is pregnant.
+- Tell your doctor if you have kidney disease or a history of blood clotting problems or heart or blood vessel disease.

-- This medicine will not keep your partner from getting pregnant.
+- This medicine does not prevent pregnancy.
 Use birth control if you do not want pregnancy to occur.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects: